 But it doesn’t have to be this way.
 You can create content that drives sales and outshines the competition.
 This post will show you 15 ways to boost Amazon conversion rates, plus tips to know if what you’re doing works.

 Let’s get started.

 1. Optimize Text Links with Keywording

 Adding text links to your content is the easiest way to boost Amazon conversions.
-They are simple to sprinkle throughout your site’s posts and pages where it makes sense.
+They’re simple to sprinkle throughout your site’s posts and pages where it makes sense.
 And it increases your odds of sending more traffic to Amazon.

-You leave money on the table when only relying on a single monetization source (like Amazon banners).
+You leave money on the table when only relying on a single monetization source (e.g., Amazon banners).

 Since there’s no hard and fast rule about the number of links you can use in your content, why not tastefully add them in a few more places?
 However, having to revisit previously written blog posts to add affiliate links can be time-consuming.